26.10. Runner State, Contexts, Reboots and BootEnvs¶

 There are two parts to this equation: the runner, aka drpcli in “process jobs” mode, and the DRP endpoint.
 The DRP endpoint is maintaining the state with regard to the machine object.
 This includes the task list and the fields (the important ones for now are stage, bootenv, and workflow).

-When a runner starts (and the machine is runnable), the runner will start processing tasks.
+When a runner starts, the machine is runnable, and the machine Context field is the same as the context the Agent is listening for tasks on, the runner will start processing tasks.
 These tasks are the normal ones that you think about in the stages, but also special ones injected by DRP when the workflow, stage, or bootenv are set.

 0: stage:discover 1: bootenv:sledgehammer 2: gohai 3: ssh-access 4: stage:ipmi-configure 5: ipmi-configure 6: stage:virtualbox-discover 7: virtualbox-discover-uuid 8: stage:sledgehammer-wait

 That workflow is: discover->`ipmi-configure`->`virtualbox-discover`->`sledgehammer-wait` for testing some stuff in ipmi.